FSchiltz/RawParser/README.md

 ### From the store (recommended)
 The app is available at [this address] (https://www.microsoft.com/store/apps/9pfwlj4lxftf)
-If you hav ealready insatlledot from the appx directly,please uninstall before insatlling from the store.
+If you have already installed directly from the appx, please uninstall before installing from the store.

 ### Sideloading
 You need to activate the developper mode and download the .appxbundle file and open it from the file explorer on your device (on phone the installation will be done in the background).